You’re here, and that’s fantastic!

 The twin U.S./Mexico cities of Nogales and the Mexico border are just over an hour south of Tucson, giving visitors a great opportunity to explore another country during their Tucson stay.

-If International travel is on your itinerary, there are a couple things you need to know:
+If International travel is on your itinerary, there are a couple of things you need to know:

 If entering from Mexico, you MUST HAVE proper travel documentation for travel into Arizona